chapmancbVCU/chappy-php-starter/docs/models.md

 For models responsible for uploads add the `--upload` flag.
 More about this feature in the [Uploads](#uploads) section.

-Remember, models are classes and the first letter in the model's name needs to be upper case.
 After you run the command a new model file will be generated under `app/models`.
 The make:model command will guess what the name of your table is so be sure to double check the $table variable's value is correct.
 The output file for the command with modifications tailored to the foo table described above is shown below:

 ```php
 namespace App\Models;